cosmoinin/MGPT/README.md

 #

+Note: updated in order to be compiled with new versions of gcc (like gcc-15)
+#

 MGPT (Modified Gravity Perturbation Theory) is a C code that computes 2-point statistics for LCDM model, DGP and Hu-Sawicky f(R) gravity.
 The source code can be easily modified to include other models.